YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 **Forward Recovery**

-Forward recovery "replays" all database updates in forward direction till the specified point in the journal file.
+Forward recovery "replays" all database updates in forward direction until the specified point in the journal file.
 Forward recovery on a backup database starts from when the backup was taken and continues till the specified point in the journal files.
 Forward recovery on an empty database starts from the beginning of the journal files.

 Suppose a system crash occurred at 08:50 hrs and a backup of the database was taken at 08:26 hrs.
 Using forward recovery, you can replay the database updates between 08:26 hrs to 8:50 hrs (in blue) on the backup copy of the database and restore the database to a state prior to the crash.
 In the process you can also identify unfinished or broken transactions that might have occurred at the time of the crash.
 In the following illustration, X denotes the crash time and the blue updates denote forward processing.

 .. image:: fwdrecov.gif

 A command like mupip journal -recover -forward -before="--8:50" gtm.mjl performs this operation.
 From the current journal file, forward recovery moves back to the point where the begin transaction number of a journal file matches the current transaction number of the active database (the point when the backup was taken) and begins forward processing.
 Since a journal file is back-linked to its predecessor, YottaDB facilitates forward processing by activating temporary forward links between journal files that appear only during recovery.
 These forward links are temporary because they are expensive to maintain as new journal files are created.
 Note: Forward recovery, by design, begins from a journal file whose "Begin Transaction" matches the "Current Transaction" of the active database.
 This condition occurs only when a new journal file is created (switched) immediately after a backup.
 If a database is backed up with MUPIP BACKUP -NONEWJNLFILES (a backup option where journal files are not switched), forward recovery cannot find a journal file whose Begin Transaction matches the Current Transaction and therefore cannot proceed with forward recovery.
-Always use a backup option that switches a journal file or switch journal files explicitly after a backup.
+Always use a backup option that switches a journal file or journal files explicitly after a backup.
 Also, once a database has been recovered using forward recovery, you can no longer use it for a future recovery unless you restore the database again from the backup.

 **Backward Recovery**

 Backward recovery restores a journaled database to a prior state.
 Backward processing starts by rolling back updates to a checkpoint (specified by -SINCE or -AFTER) prior to the desired state and replaying database updates forward till the desired state.

 Backward Recovery uses "BEFORE_IMAGE" journaling.
-With BEFORE_IMAGE journaling, YottaDB/GT.M captures the database updates, as well as "snapshots" of portions of the database immediately prior to the change caused by the update.
-Unlike forward recovery which works on a backup database, backward recovery works only on production (current) database provided it is usable and BEFORE_IMAGE journaling is enabled.
+With BEFORE_IMAGE journaling, YottaDB captures the database updates, as well as "snapshots" of portions of the database immediately prior to the change caused by the update.
+Unlike forward recovery which works on a backup database, backward recovery works only on the production (current) database, provided it is usable and BEFORE_IMAGE journaling is enabled.

 Suppose a system crash occurred at 10:35 hrs, a command like mupip journal recover backward -lookback_limit="TIME=0 10:10" -since="-- 10:20" -before="-- 10:30" performs backward recovery.
 The following illustration demonstrates how YottaDB performs a recovery after a system crash at 10:35.
 Backward recovery "un-does" the database updates backward to 10:20, then applies updates forward until the crash.
 By adding -BEFORE="- - 10:30" to the command, the recovery stops when forward processing encounters updates that originally occurred after 10:30.
 If the application includes ZTSTART and ZTCOMMIT commands to fence a group of transactions, backward processing may continue back prior to 10:10 searching to resolve fenced transactions that were incomplete at 10:20.

 .. image:: backrecv.png

 -LOOKBACK_LIMIT controls the maximum amount of additional backward processing, in this case, 10 minutes.
 Note that the -SINCE time in this example is slightly exaggerated for the sake of the graphical representation.
 If the application includes TSTART and TCOMMIT commands to fence transactions, backward processing does not require LOOKBACK_LIMIT because TSTART/TCOMMIT transactions automatically resolve open transaction fences.
-So, in the above example if the transactions are fenced with TSTART/TCOMMIT, backward recovery automatically increases the backward processing by 10 minutes.
+So, in the above example, if the transactions are fenced with TSTART/TCOMMIT, backward recovery automatically increases the backward processing by 10 minutes.

 .. note::
    ZTSTART and ZTCOMMIT are deprecated in favor of TSTART and COMMIT.
-FIS no longer validates ZTSTART/ZTCOMMIT and -LOOPBACK_LIMIT (since it applies to ZTSTART/ZTCOMMIT).
+YottaDB no longer validates ZTSTART/ZTCOMMIT and -LOOPBACK_LIMIT (since it applies to ZTSTART/ZTCOMMIT).

 +++++++++++++++++++
 rolled_bak* files
 +++++++++++++++++++

-YottaDB/GT.M adds a prefix rolled_bak\_ to the journal file whose entire contents are eliminated (rolled back) by a backward recovery.
-YottaDB does not use these files after a successful recovery therefore you might want to consider moving or deleting them.
+YottaDB adds a prefix rolled_bak\_ to the journal file whose entire contents are eliminated (rolled back) by a backward recovery.
+YottaDB does not use these files after a successful recovery.
+Therefore, you might want to consider moving or deleting them.
 You should never use rolled_bak* files for any future database recovery.
 If there is a need to process rolled_bak* files, you should extract the journal records and process them using an M program.
 YottaDB recommends that you rename the roll back journal file immediately after a rollback if you want to save it, to prevent a subsequent rollback from overwriting it.

 ++++++++++++++++++++++++++++++++++++
  Journal Files Access Authorization
 ++++++++++++++++++++++++++++++++++++

-YottaDB/GT.M propagates access restrictions to the journal files, backup, and snapshot temporary files.
-Therefore, generally journal files should have the same access authorization characteristics as their corresponding database files.
+YottaDB propagates access restrictions to the journal files, backup, and snapshot temporary files.
+Therefore, generally, journal files should have the same access authorization characteristics as their corresponding database files.
 In the rare case where database access is restricted but the owner is not a member of either the database group nor the group associated with the $gtm_dist directory, you should provide world read-write access to the journal files.
 As long as the operating system permits the access, YottaDB allows access to database files and journals in cases where the system has no user or group information available for the file.
 Such an unusual situation can arise, for example, when the user and group are provided via NIS, but if NIS is not currently operational the owner and group cannot be determined; or perhaps a user id is deleted while the YottaDB process is active.

 ++++++++++++++++++++++++++++++
  Triggers in Journal Files
 ++++++++++++++++++++++++++++++

-YottaDB/GT.M manages "trigger definitions" and "triggered updates" differently during journaling and replication.
+YottaDB manages "trigger definitions" and "triggered updates" differently during journaling and replication.
 Trigger definitions appear in both journal files and replication streams so the definitions propagate to recovered and replicated databases.
 Triggered updates appear in the journal file, since MUPIP JOURNAL -RECOVER/-ROLLBACK does not invoke triggers.
 However, they do not appear in the replication stream since the Update Process on a replicating instance apply triggers and process their logic.

-YottaDB/GT.M implicitly wraps a trigger as an M transaction.
-Therefore, a journal extract file for a database that uses triggers always has Type 8 and 9 (TSTART/TCOMMIT) records even if the triggers perform no updates (that is, are effectively No-ops).
+YottaDB implicitly wraps a trigger as an M transaction.
+Therefore, a journal extract file for a database that uses triggers always has Type 8 and 9 (TSTART/TCOMMIT) records even if the triggers perform no updates (that is, are effectively no-ops).

-When journaling is ON, YottaDB/GT.M generates journal records for database updates performed by trigger logic.
+When journaling is ON, YottaDB generates journal records for database updates performed by trigger logic.
 For an explicit database update, a journal record specifies whether any triggers were invoked as part of that update.
-YottaDB triggers have no effect on the generation and use of before image journal records, and the backward phase of rollback / recovery.A trigger associated with a global in a region that is journaled can perform updates in a region that is not journaled.
+YottaDB triggers have no effect on the generation and use of before-image journal records, and the backward phase of rollback / recovery.
+A trigger associated with a global in a region that is journaled can perform updates in a region that is not journaled.
 However, if triggers in multiple regions update the same node in an unjournaled region concurrently, the replay order for recovery or rollback might differ from that of the original update and therefore produce a different result; therefore this practice requires careful analysis and implementation.
 Except when using triggers for debugging, YottaDB recommends journaling any region that uses triggers.
 If your database uses triggers, always ensure that unjournaled globals do not perform triggered updates in journaled globals and create procedures to handle trigger updates in the broken/lost transaction files.
 In broken/lost transaction files, you can identify these entries as + or - and appropriately deal with them using MUPIP TRIGGER and $ZTRIGGER().

 +++++++++++++++++++++++++++
 BEFORE_IMAGE_JOURNALING